-ADSelfService Plus supports Active Directory (AD)-based single sign-on (SSO) for ServiceNow and any other SAML-enabled application.
-Upon enabling SSO for ServiceNow in ADSelfService Plus, all users have to do is simply log in to their Windows machines using their AD domain credentials.
-Once logged in, users can securely access ServiceNow in one click without having to enter their username and password again.
+ManageEngine ADSelfService Plus supports AD-based SSO for ServiceNow and other SAML-enabled applications.
+After enabling ServiceNow SSO in ADSelfService Plus, users only need to log in to their Windows machines with their AD domain credentials to run it.
+Once logged in, users can securely access ServiceNow in one click without having to enter their usernames and passwords again.

-ADSelfService Plus supports both Identity Provider (IdP) and Service Provider (SP)-initiated SSO for ServiceNow.
+ADSelfService Plus supports both Identity Provider and Service Provider-initiated SSO for ServiceNow.

-IdP-initiated SSO for ServiceNow: Users need to log in to the ADSelfService Plus self-service portal first, and then click on the ServiceNow icon on the Applications dashboard to access ServiceNow.
+Identity provider-initiated SSO for ServiceNow: Users need to log in to the ADSelfService Plus' end-user portal, and then click on the ServiceNow icon on the Applications dashboard to access ServiceNow.

-SP-initiated SSO for ServiceNow: Users can access their ServiceNow domain via a URL or bookmark.
+Service provider-initiated SSO for ServiceNow: Users can access their ServiceNow domain via an URL or a bookmark.
 They will automatically be redirected to the ADSelfService Plus portal for login.
-Once they've signed on, they'll be automatically redirected and logged into the ServiceNow portal.
+Once the users are signed in, they'll be automatically redirected and logged in to the ServiceNow portal.

 Before you begin